dodevops/check-tomcat/README.md

 This is a small JAVA program, that connects to a Tomcat servlet container using JMX and waits, until all contexts are loaded.

-This is done by gathering all beans with type NamingResources and resourcetype context, getting their host and path and checking the attribute "stateName" of the beans with j2eeType WebModule, J2EEApplication none, J2EEServer none and name=//<host>/<path>.
+This is done by checking all beans with type NamingResources and resourcetype context and comparing them to a list of known contexts, that should start.

 Once all contexts have the stateName "STARTED", the program exits.

 ## Usage

-    java -jar check-tomcat.jar -j <jmx-URL>
+    java -jar check-tomcat.jar -j <jmx-URL> -r <Resources to check>

 Use a valid jmx-URL like this: